asw456/fourletterwordgame/README.md

 fourletterwordgame
 ==================

-Solution to the game where you guess a four letter word by number of matching letters.
+four letter word matching in Java (parallel using AWS EC2) and Matlab.

 Conducts a Monte Carlo simulation of 1000 games and records the number of guesses required for each game.